Marianne Williamson, with message of love and New Zealand, becomes sensation after debate debut

 “I actually don't loathe plans,” the candidate tweeted about 24 hours after the debate ended as she linked to a Rolling Stone article headlined "Marianne Williamson is the Cosmic Sorceress we need now."

 And she spotlighted that “for those who might think I want fairy dust to replace public policy, here is the Issues page from my campaign site.
-Please peruse for any signs of extra-terrestrial influence”
+Please peruse for any signs of extra-terrestrial influence.”

 Campaigning in Iowa this past weekend, she acknowledged that "I know I sounded silly saying plans don't matter.”